You-Gao/Blog/_fun/2024-09-17-civilization-6.md

 **Civic and Tech Trees:** Allows players to "*invest*" turns into unlocking specific technologies on the tree.
 Each of these technologies and civics is dependent on the type of nation, civilization, and ruler.
 Tech trees add another layer of dynamism in deciding a game plan.

 **Eureka:** Boosts the tech tree when the player has met certain requirements, like making six farms or killing a barbarian.
-These boosts are a micro mechanic that can connect to the game plan.
+These boosts are a micro mechanic which can connect to the game plan.

-**Resources (Faith, Gold, Culture, Science):** Incremented counters that can be spent to further the game state.
+**Resources (Faith, Gold, Culture, Science):** Incremented counters which can be spent to further the game state.
 Gold is especially important in the early game as it can accelerate city growth.
 All of these resources end up as a way to win the game: science, war (gold), culture, and religion.

 **City-states:** Separate cities around the map grant the player's nation benefits when you complete their missions or send envoys.
 Again, dynamically impacts the game as the bonuses can grant drastic growth benefits.